junobuild/juno-js/README.md

 ## Libraries

 - [core](/packages/core): core client library
+- [core-standalone](/packages/core-standalone): a synchronized copy of [core](/packages/core) with all dependencies bundled — no peer dependencies
 - [analytics](/packages/analytics): tracker for analytics
 - [admin](/packages/admin): interfacing with admin features
 - [config](/packages/config): configuration options for the CLI